radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 While it is possible to use other attributes to achieve the same effect, the use of Proxy-State is simple, and is sufficient to trigger the issue.
 For example, it is theoretically possible to use the User-Name attribute for this attack, if it is echoed back in an Access-Accept, or even as part of the the contents of a Reply-Message in an Access-Accept.
 There is no much benefit in further researching that attack, as the mitigations for attacks using Proxy-State will also protect clients and servers from a similar attacks which use other attributes.

 The injected data and resulting MD5 collision allows the attacker to modify the packet contents almost at will, and the client will still accept the modified packet as being authentic.
 The attack allows nearly arbitrary attributes to be added to the response.
-Those attributes are simply part of the MD5 collision calculation, and do not substantially impace the cost of that calculation.
+Those attributes are simply part of the MD5 collision calculation, and do not substantially impact the cost of that calculation.

 We reiterate that since the RADIUS server can be convinced to authenticate packets using a prefix chosen by the attacker, there is no need for the attacker to know the shared secret.
 This attack succeeds no matter how secure the shared secret is, the only mitigation is to use Message-Authenticator or TLS.